-This feature in the observed data can be attributed to the fact that bids to buy (offers to sell) 309 must be lower (higher) than or equal to the value of the MAC to avoid an unnecessary loss from a 310 trade.
-If the subjects are rational and understand the mechanism of UPAs at the beginning of the 311 experiments, there should not be any bid to buy above the 45 degree line nor any offer to sell below 312 that line.
-However, the observed data suggests that there are some irrational behaviors, because the 313 subjects may misunderstand, or make mistakes.
-In fact, other research employing UPAs has also 314 observed some degree of irrationality as well.
-In our UPA experiments, approximately 10 percent 315 of bids to buy and 8 percent of offers to sell are considered irrational.
-316 the regression is closer to the 45 degree line.
-Consistent with figures 5(a) and 5(b), the regression 322 results indicate that both bids to buy and offers to sell are positively correlated with the true values 323 of the MACs, regardless of the regression types (See the corresponding columns of table 6).
-The 324 "bids to buy" OLS and median regressions for UPAs indicate that the intercept and estimated 325 slope are statistically significant, strictly positive, and can be considered sufficiently close to the 326 45 degree line as shown in the "bids to buy" and "UPA" columns of table 6.10 The "offers to sell" 327 regressions shown in the "offers to sell" and "UPA" columns of table 6 are also considered to be 328 close to the 45 degree line because the intercept is not statistically significant and the slope estimate 329 is statistically significant, with estimates of 1.130 and 1.023 for the OLS and median regressions, 330 respectively.
-Thus, the subjects in the UPA experiments truthfully revealed their MACs (or values) 331 through bids to buy and offers to sell.
-332
+This feature in the observed data can be attributed to the fact that bids to buy (offers to sell) must be lower (higher) than or equal to the value of the MAC to avoid an unnecessary loss from a trade.
+If the subjects are rational and understand the mechanism of UPAs at the beginning of the experiments, there should not be any bid to buy above the 45 degree line nor any offer to sell below that line.
+However, the observed data suggests that there are some irrational behaviors, because the subjects may misunderstand, or make mistakes.
+In fact, other research employing UPAs has also observed some degree of irrationality as well.
+In our UPA experiments, approximately 10 percent of bids to buy and 8 percent of offers to sell are considered irrational.

+To confirm the general trends observed in the UPAs, we run the ordinary least squares (OLS) and median regressions for each of the bids to buy and offers to sell.
+Table 5 presents the regression results of bids to buy and offers to sell for UPAs (See the different columns for UPAs in table 5 for bids to buy and offers to sell).
+Demand and value are said to be revealed more truthfully when the regression is closer to the 45 degree line, implying the estimated slope and intercept in the regressions should be around 1 and 0, respectively.
+Consistent with figures 5(a) and 5(b), the regression results indicate that both bids to buy and offers to sell are positively correlated with the true values of the MACs, regardless of the regression types (See the corresponding columns of table 5).
+The "bids to buy" OLS and median regressions for UPAs indicate that the intercept and estimated slope are statistically significant, strictly positive, and can be considered sufficiently close to the 45 degree line as shown in the "bids to buy" and "UPA" columns of table 5.11 The "offers to sell" regressions shown in the "offers to sell" and "UPA" columns of table 5 are also considered to be close to the 45 degree line because the intercept is not statistically significant and the slope estimate is statistically significant, with estimates of 1.130 and 1.023 for the OLS and median regressions, respectively.
+Thus, the subjects in the UPA experiments truthfully revealed their MACs (or values) through bids to buy and offers to sell.